gmross/live-playlist/README.md

       unavailable
 - [x] Make playlist with given account and return link to playlist
 - [x] Add functionality to prompt user input for playlist generation
+- [x] Add functionality between original or remix versions of songs
 - [ ] Find more edge cases to fix bugs
 - [ ] Figure out a way to find songs that are mislabeled on setlist.fm
 - [ ] Come up with a solution to naming livestreams (right now, most